-Inter-group balances and transactions, and unrealized gains and losses arising from inter-group transactions, are eliminated when preparing the consolidated financial statements.
+Intergroup balances and transactions, and unrealized income and expenses arising from intergroup transactions, are eliminated when preparing the consolidated financial statements.

 Total comprehensive income of subsidiaries is generally attributed to the owners of the parent and to the non-controlling interests, even if it results in a deficit of non-controlling interests.